Pro-Children act of 1994

 Public Law 103-227, Title X, Part C, Environmental Tobacco Smoke, also known as the Pro-Children Act of 1994, imposes restrictions on smoking in facilities where federally funded children's services are provided.
 NIH grants are subject to these requirements only if they meet the Act's specified coverage.
 The Act specifies that smoking is prohibited in any indoor facility (owned, leased, or contracted for) used for the routine or regular provision of kindergarten, elementary, or secondary education or library services to children under the age of 18.
 In addition, smoking is prohibited in any indoor facility or portion of a facility (owned, leased, or contracted for) used for the routine or regular provision of federally funded health care, day care, or early childhood development (Head Start) services to children under the age of 18.
 The statutory prohibition also applies if such facilities are constructed, operated, or maintained with Federal funds.
-The statute does not apply to children's services provided in private residences, facilities funded solely by Medicare or Medicaid funds, portions of facilities used for inpatient drug or alcohol treatment, or facilities where Women, Infants and Children (WIC) coupons are redeemed.
+The statute does not apply to children's services provided in private residences, facilities funded solely by Medicare or Medicaid funds, portions of facilities used for inpatient substance or alcohol treatment, or facilities where Women, Infants and Children (WIC) coupons are redeemed.
 Failure to comply with the provisions of the law may result in the imposition of a civil monetary penalty of up to $1,000 per violation and/or the imposition of an administrative compliance order on the responsible entity.

 Because of the nature of NIH programs and funding, individual transactions, rather than entire programs, may be subject to these requirements.
 The signature of the AOR will indicate the intent to comply.
 Any questions concerning the applicability of these provisions to an NIH grant should be directed to the GMO.